-Let’s face it…when you’ve just finished riding Dumbo the Flying Elephant with your little one and you need to meet the rest of your family at the front of the park to see Wishes, you may find the journey daunting.
+Let’s face it…when you’ve just finished riding Dumbo the Flying Elephant with your little one, and you need to meet the rest of your family at the front of the park to see Happily Ever After, you may find the journey daunting.
 Certainly, the prospect of weaving in and out of crowds, avoiding roped-off parade routes, and dragging kids by the hand doesn’t appeal to parents after a long day at Magic Kingdom.
 That’s why we love the railroad, a practical transportation alternative between Frontierland, Fantasyland, and Main Street, U.S.A.
 Anytime you want to get around the park, just pick a station and wait; a train will come around every four to ten minutes.

 9 – The Relaxation